nagakamira/pm/README.md

     cd pan
     sudo ./install.sh

+<h3>Requirements</h3>

+	bash, git, curl, fakeroot, tar, libarchive, gzip fakechroot (optional)

 <h3>Building package(s)</h3>

 To build a package you need to create a recipe file or organize the ~/build/rcs directory so that it has sub directories containing recipe files.
-If there is no ~/build/rcs directory, pan will clone recipes from repository if it is enabled in the configuration file(/etc/pan.conf), and populate ~/build/rcs with subdirectories containing recipes.
-If you want to create a recipe for a program, just create ~/build/rcs/grep directory and save the recipe file as "recipe" inside it. ~/build/rcs/grep/recipe should look like this:
+If there is no ~/build/rcs directory, pan will clone recipes from a repository if it is enabled in the configuration file, and populate ~/build/rcs with subdirectories containing recipes.
+If you want to organize a recipe collection of your own, just create ~/build/rcs/grep directory, as an example, and save the recipe file as "recipe" inside it. ~/build/rcs/grep/recipe should look like this:

     pkg=grep
     ver=2.22